shakes76/PatternAnalysis-2024/recognition/HipMRI_UNet_Al_Holliday_43950214/README.md

 ### Architecture

+(insert picture of U-Net here)

+In essence I use almost the exact architecture as the original U-Net outlined in [1], but with one of the 'U' layers removed so that there are three encoder and decoder steps instead of four.

 ### Dependencies

 (List the man deps, perhaps include the conda env file in the repo)

+Note that I have also included a conda environment file called `comp3710_env.yml` that should cover all the required dependencies for you.

 ### Training and Results